Symbolic framework

 symmetric.

-One limitation of the current framework is that $P$ needs to be a constant matrix.
+One limitation of the current framework is that needs to be a constant matrix.
 Quadratic forms with a symbolic matrix will be supported in a future version.

 Likewise, we often need to compute dot products.
 This can be done with dot: